h2oai/h2o-3/h2o-docs/src/product/admissible.rst

 Admissible Machine Learning
 ===========================

-We introduce some new concepts and tools to aid the design of *admissible learning algorithms* that are efficient (enjoy good predictive accuracy), fair (minimize discrimination against minority groups), and interpretable (provide mechanistic understanding) to the best possible extent.
+We have introduced new concepts and tools to aid in the design of *admissible learning algorithms* which are **efficient** (enjoy good predictive accuracy), **fair** (minimize discrimination against minority groups), and **interpretable** (provide mechanistic understanding) to the best possible extent.

-Admissible ML introduces two methodological tools: Infogram and L-features.
+Admissible ML introduces two methodological tools:

-- The Infogram, "information diagram", is a new graphical feature-exploration method to facilitate the development of admissible machine learning methods.
+- **Infogram**, an "information diagram", is a new graphical feature-exploration method that facilitates the development of admissible machine learning methods.
-- In order to mitigate unfairness, we introduce the concept of L-features, which offers ways to systematically discover the hidden problematic proxy features from a dataset.
+- **L-features**, which mitigate unfairness, offer ways to systematically discover the hidden problematic proxy features from a dataset.
 L-features are inadmissible features.

-The Infogram and Admissible Machine Learning is a new research direction in machine learning interpretability and you can find the theoretical foundations as well as several real-life examples of it's utility in the `Admissble ML <https://arxiv.org/abs/2108.07380>`__ paper.
+The Infogram and Admissible Machine Learning bring a new research direction to machine learning interpretability.
+You can find the theoretical foundations and several real-life examples of it's utility in the `Admissble ML <https://arxiv.org/abs/2108.07380>`__ paper.
 Below we introduce the concepts at a high level and provide an example using the H2O Infogram implementation.

 Infogram
 --------

-The infogram is a graphical information-theoretic interpretability tool which allows the user to quickly spot the core, decision-making variables that uniquely and safely drive the response, in supervised classification problems.
+The infogram is a graphical information-theoretic interpretability tool which allows the user to quickly spot the core, decision-making variables that uniquely and safely drive the response in supervised classification problems.
 The infogram can significantly cut down the number of predictors needed to build a model by identifying only the most valuable, admissible features.

-When protected variables such as race or gender are present in the data, the admissibility of a variable is determined by a safety and relevancy index, and thus serves as a diagnostic tool for fairness.
-The safety of each feature can be quantified and variables that are unsafe will be considered inadmissible.
-Models built using only admissible features will naturally be more interpretable, given the reduced feature set.
+When protected variables such as race or gender are present in the data, the admissibility of a variable is determined by a safety and relevancy index which serves as a diagnostic tool for fairness.
+The safety of each feature can be quantified, and variables that are unsafe will be considered inadmissible.
+Models built using only admissible features will naturally be more interpretable given the reduced feature set.
 Admissible models are also less susceptible to overfitting and train faster, often while providing similar accuracy as models built using all available features.

 Core Infogram
 ~~~~~~~~~~~~~

 The infogram is an information-theoretic graphical tool which allows the user to quickly spot the "core" decision-making variables that are driving the response.
-One of the advantages of this method is that it works even in the presence of correlated features.
 Identifying the Core Set is a much more difficult undertaking than merely selecting the most predictive features.
-There are additional benefits as well: Machine learning models based on "core" feautues show improved stability, especially when there exists considerable correlation among the features.
+One of the main advantages of this method is that it works even in the presence of correlated features.
+There are additional benefits as well: machine learning models based on "core" features show improved stability, especially when there exists considerable correlation among the features.

-The Core Infogram plots all the variables as points on two-dimensional grid of total vs net information.
-The x-axis is total information, a measure of how much the variable drives the response (the more predictive, the higher the total information).
-The y-axis is net information, a measure of how unique the variable is.
-The top right quadrant of the infogram plot is the admissible section; the variables located in this quadrant are the admissible features.
+The Core Infogram plots all the variables as points on a two-dimensional grid of **total vs net information**.
+The x-axis is **total information**, a measure of how much the variable drives the response (the more predictive, the higher the total information).
+The y-axis is **net information**, a measure of how unique the variable is.
+The top right quadrant of the infogram plot is the **admissible section**; the variables located in this quadrant are the **admissible features**.
 In the Core Infogram, the admissible features are the strongest, unique drivers of the response.

 Fair Infogram: A Diagnostic Tool for Fairness
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To improve fairness, you must remove any variables that are of a protected class.
-It is bad practice, and yet common that modelers remove the protected variables alone.
-With potentially correlated features (e.g. zip code, income) still present in the training data, unfair models can be trained, unbeknownst to the data scientist.
+It is bad practice, yet common, that modelers remove the protected variables alone.
+With potentially correlated features (e.g. zip code, income, etc.) still present in the training data, unfair models can be trained, unbeknownst to the data scientist.
 This is called "fairness through unawareness."
-The proxy attributes (e.g. zip code, income, etc.) share some degree of correlation (information-sharing) with race, gender, or age, and so they must be systematically identified and also removed from the set of training features.
+The proxy attributes (e.g. zip code, income, etc.) share some degree of correlation (information-sharing) with race, gender, or age, so they must be systematically identified and also removed from the set of training features.

-In the Fair Infogram, all non-protected predictor variables will be checked to make sure that if they possess little or no informational value beyond their use as a dummy for protected attributes, then they will be deemed "inadmissible".
-The Fair Infogram plots all the features as points on two-dimensional grid of relevance vs safety.
-The x-axis is relevance index, a measure of how much the variable drives the response (the more predictive, the higher the relevance).
-The y-axis is safety index, a measure of how much extra information the variable has that is not acquired through the protected variables.
-The admissible features are the strongest, safest drivers of the response.
+In the Fair Infogram, a non-protected predictor variable will be deemed "inadmissable" if it is found to possess little or no informational value beyond its use as a dummy for protected attributes when checked.
+The Fair Infogram plots all the features as points on a two-dimensional grid of **relevance vs safety**.
+The x-axis is the **relevance index**, a measure of how much the variable drives the response (the more predictive, the higher the relevance).
+The y-axis is the **safety index**, a measure of how much extra information the variable has that is not acquired through the protected variables.
+The **admissible features** are the strongest, safest drivers of the response.

-The goal of this tool is to assist identification of admissible features which have little or no information-overlap with protected attributes, yet are reasonably predictive for the response.
+The goal of this tool is to assist the identification of admissible features which have little or no information-overlap with protected attributes, yet are reasonably predictive for the response.

 Infogram Interface